marcus-crane/releases/README.md

 You'll then want to create a `.env` file with the key `GIANT_BOMB_API_KEY={key_goes_here}` or rename `example.env`.

 Eventually, I plan to add the ability to choose the background on-site when adding a new title and when I do, you'll likely need a Google Custom Search Engine key and general API key.

+### What features are you planning on adding?

+You can see what I'm considering adding under the [Issues](https://github.com/marcus-crane/releases/issues) and what I'm working on adding/about to work on under the [Projects](https://github.com/marcus-crane/releases/projects/2) tab.

 ### Can I use Docker?